-Most of the people I’ve said “black bean brownie” to immediately wrinkled up their nose.
+Most of the people I’ve said “black bean brownie” immediately wrinkled up their noses.
 Gabriel didn’t.
 But I’m pretty sure it was just because he’s used to me trying to get a reaction out of him.

 Consequently, if your diet is rice-heavy like ours, this is a great recipe for a yummy baked dessert that doesn’t contain rice.

-I usually have quart sized bags of cooked beans in the freezer in case I get the notion to make burritos for lunch, so now it’s way to easy for me to make these brownies on the spur of the moment.
+I usually have quart-sized bags of cooked beans in the freezer in case I get the notion to make burritos for lunch, so now it’s way too easy for me to make these brownies on the spur of the moment.
 I justify it by telling myself that they’re actually fairly healthy.

 Black Bean Brownies